StampWallet/backend/README.md

 ## Test

-Test require a working Postgres database.
+Tests require a working Postgres database.
 Two environment variables are required to configure the tests:

 * TEST_DATABASE_URL - Database URL, for example `postgres://postgres@localhost/stampwallet`
 * TEST_DATABASE_NAME - Test database name, for example `stampwallet`.
 NOTE: This database will be dropped and recreated repeatedly.
 All data from this database *WILL* be lost.